 - Enter one of the two collaborating artists as the primary contact in the profile form (this name will always appear first in the publications and online if accepted).

 - After completing the information requested, enter the collaborating artist’s name(s) in the section at the bottom of the profile page.

-- This information is carried over to the application for purposes of identifying a collaborative artists.
+This information is carried over to the application for purposes of identifying a collaborative artists.
 No collaborating artists will be accepted after the jury process is completed.

 Media categories are used by the Big Four Bridge Arts Festival as a tool for organizing artists’ images into logical, related groups for the jury’s review.
 While a balanced show that equitably showcases both works of fine art and fine craft as well as diversity among media is a principal Arts Festival objective, the Arts Festival establishes no quota or entitlement by media category.